 I am very grateful MSU shared these tools with professors, because the care they tried providing through our mental health department, CAPS, was horrendously subpar.
 During a normal semester, CAPS is at least a month behind schedule, and that's for a simple intake meeting.
 Imagine how unprepared it was when suddenly all 50,000 students and 12,000 faculty needed mental support.

 Spartan Strong has become our mantra.
 Businesses, billboards, homes, cars, street signs, and anywhere else a message could be seen was plastered with it.
 Back home that week in Kalamazoo, I saw it.
 The weekend after the shooting, my mom and I had an appointment at a bridal shop in East Lansing for her to find a dress for my brother's wedding - such a mundane task just days after this trauma.
 On the drive up, we passed K-Wings' stadium, where their billboard read Spartan Strong.
 We took a quick detour to campus before our appointment so I could add flowers to the memorials.
 Campus felt cold, but the overwhelming presence of love was like a warm hug.
 We stood at the memorials in silence, and I cried with the others there grieving.

 The greater community was not the only response - the students also sought action.
 A gun control rally was held on the lawn of the capital, where students sat in lines mimicking a school lockdown, completely silently.
-Families and other members of the community joined, and speakers shared their emotions and frustrations.
+Families and other texting each and every Bailey Scholar to confirm their safety.
+It was just after midnight until they reached the last one of us; a senior who was in the MSU Union and had to abandon their phone and computer to run from the shooting.
+We were all physically safe.